15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

 See Example

-This category fixes the classic “document dumping ground” problem.
-These templates turn chaotic libraries into structured, searchable hubs for forms, policies, and knowledge base articles.
-For employees, that means faster answers, fewer “where is that file?” messages, and a meaningful boost to intranet adoption.
+This category fixes the classic "document dumping ground" problem.
+These company intranet examples turn chaotic libraries into structured, searchable hubs for forms, policies, and knowledge base articles.
+For employees, that means faster answers, fewer "where is that file?" messages, and a meaningful boost to intranet adoption.

 Knowledge Management